Herna Verhagen

-Hendrica Wilhelmina Petronella Maria Agatha "Herna" Verhagen (born 1966) is a Dutch business executive and the CEO of PostNL since 2012.
-Verhagen is one of two women leading publicly-listed companies in the Netherlands.
+Hendrica Wilhelmina Petronella Maria Agatha "Herna" Verhagen (born 1966) is a Dutch business executive and the CEO of PostNL from 2012 to 15 April 2025.
+Verhagen is one of two women leading publicly listed companies in the Netherlands.

 In 2020, Verhagen was appointed by NATO Secretary General Jens Stoltenberg to join a group of experts to support his work in a reflection process to further strengthen NATO's political dimension.

 Verhagen has a master's degree in Law from Nijmegen University, and a master's degree in Human Resources from Tilburg University.